What to Pack for Hand Luggage: Essentials You’ll Need

 Regardless of how long you are planning to travel, where your destination is located and even the type of trip you have planned these items should be packed into your hand luggage.

 The first thing you will need when you get to the airport is your airline tickets and identification.
 At your destination, you will need your transfer and accommodation vouchers.
-Have them all handy in your bag.
+Have them all handy in a travel document wallet* in your bag.

-Don’t forget to make copies of your travel documents and pack those in your checked luggage.
+Top Trip Tip: Don’t forget to make copies of your travel documents and pack those in your checked luggage

 Glasses are fragile and fragile items ideally should not be packed into your checked luggage.
 Plus you may want your reading glasses to read and your sunglasses as soon as you arrive.

-Try to store glasses in a hard shell case for further protection
+Top Trip Tip: Try to store glasses in a hardshell case for further protection

 Plane journeys are long and boring and not all flights include onboard entertainment systems (or the onboard entertainment system breaks down) so it’s good to bring something with you.

 One of the stock standard things to bring on a plane for entertainment is reading material.
-This can come in many shapes and forms such as a good old fashioned paper book, a magazine, newspaper or e-Kindle versions.
+This can come in many shapes and forms such as a good old-fashioned paperback book, a magazine, newspaper, e-Kindle versions* (if you don’t have a Kindle* you can download the Kindle App or listen to someone else read you the book.

 More precisely an empty water bottle as you cannot take the water through security.
 However, once you have made your way through security you can fill your water bottle from the drinking fountains.